What is Surface Conditioning Material?

 Surface conditioning material is an extremely durable non-woven polymer with a nylon cloth backing.
 Surface conditioning material is also most commonly known as Scotch-Brite™.

 Although the polymers may be considered “soft,” their composition with other abrasive grains such as aluminum oxide, zirconia, ceramic, and titanium oxide will actually scratch glass.
-They will not be the same as the scotch-brite you see for standard dish sponges.
+They are definitely not the scotch-brite you see being used in standard dish sponges.
 These are an industrial abrasive surface conditioning material that will help in the production with a consistent, burr-free, smooth and paintable finish with less steps.
 They also will not damage or significantly change the shape or dimension of the object.
 The aforementioned durability was specially formulated to resist loading and extend the life of the disc, belt, or pad.

 What is Surface Conditioning Material Used For?

 Surface conditioning material aka Scotch-Brite™ is used for a lot of applications such as blending, cleaning, deburring, finishing, linishing, and polishing.
-When the operator uses surface conditioning material it will allow them to end up with a very smooth surface with a uniform finish.
+Using surface conditioning (Scotch-Brite™) pads, wheels, or belts allow you to end up with a very smooth surface with a uniform finish with a lot less work involved.
 The open structure of the non-woven polymer prevents heat buildup and discoloration as well as resists loads and avoids gouging or undercutting the work piece.
 In simplest terms it is used to change the patina of a metal surface.
 You can create a brush or mirror finish to metals such as stainless steel.

 How is Scotch-Brite Used in Finishing and Linishing